By Jessica Pigza

 Once I reach my temple, I stop adding hair.
 This is the time where I can look at my braid and if it looks too tight I can gently pull on the sections to add some volume.

-I will continue braiding my hair to the end and either secure with a tiny elastic or let loose.
+I will continue braiding my hair to the end and either secure it with a tiny elastic or let it loose.

 I then remove the elastic that was holding the rest of my hair back and add in the braided section.
 Secure in either a ponytail or a loose bun and done!

-It’s Your Turn: What are some of your favorite (easy) ways to deal with your hair when the heat is on?
+Your turn!
+What are some of your favorite (easy) ways to deal with your hair when the heat is on?
 Share them in the comments!